 7. Copying Another Church's Documents Without Customization

-The Mistake: Using another church's articles, bylaws, or T2050 application as a template without proper adaptation.
+The Mistake: Using another church's articles, bylaws, or Application to Register a Charity as a template without proper adaptation.

 Why It's a Problem: